-Everyone who enters the practice is to wear a mask even after July 19th 2021.
-There is very good evidence it reduces the transmission of Covid and other infections significantly.
+There is very good evidence that mask wearing greatly reduces the transmission of Covid and other infections significantly.
 If you have breathing issues you need to be even more careful as those patients are going to be suffering more if infected with Covid or other winter colds.
 This equally applies to our staff, if we catch a cold we are not able to work with a mask and can not provide eye care.

 There is isopropanol hand gel by the door on entry for your use.

 Our practice is kept very clean in order to keep all of us as safe as possible.
 You can be seen for your eye or spectacle problems within the next few days, depending on the urgency.

 All the staff in both practices have been fully vaccinated with the Pfizer vaccine both for your safety and ours.
 This has been done to provide the optimum safety when you visit our practice.
 We are ensuring that we keep up to date with our vaccinations as required.

 We test all our staff with fast flow kits twice a week.
 As most of our clients are older and more vulnerable we keep the amount of childeren present in the practice see to an absolute minimum.
 We can recommend Bilsons opticians in Halstead and Joseph Lords opticians in Frinton for younger clients.

 By using a small independent practice you avoid the crowds and will not be in a crowded waiting room or other highly occupied space.
 Thus keeping your social distance to other clients.
 Can we, or anyone, keep totally safe from Covid, no. All we can do is take careful precautions and be vaccinated.
 That is the best way to be as secure from Covid as possible.
 There are of course other transmissible bugs, interestingly so none of our staff have suffered from a winter cold recently.
 So you may well be safer from winter colds by wearing a mask in our practice and in other locations.